JohnTT/rogersbank_csv_fixer/README.md

 # rogersbank_csv_fixer
 Fixes Rogers Bank CSV export formatting so you can actually use it.
+Tested by importing output files into YNAB4.